bdrach/alep/content/further_description.rst

 **Practical Exercises:**

 **A1-1** A large model of a vernier scale can help students.
-For the Archimede's bridge, use any mechanism such that the student can suspend the microscope slide in the beaker and take the apparent weight measurement using the beam balance.
+For the Archimedes' bridge, use any mechanism such that the student can suspend the microscope slide in the beaker and take the apparent weight measurement using the beam balance.